AdityaKr015/Free-Resources-for-AI-ML/README.md

 - Free T4 GPU
 - Easy to use
 - Google Drive integration
-- Not fixed usages hours, depends on load but disconnects often
+- Usage hours are not fixed and depend on system load; sessions may disconnect frequently
 - Doesn’t run when tab is closed

 **Best for: Testing, small experiments**

 ### My Thoughts:-
 - In simple terms, the P100 is a stronger GPU for data science and transformer workloads.
-- The reason is its HBM2 memory much higher bandwidth (732 GB/s vs T4's 320 GB/s) makes a real difference on large models.
+- Its HBM2 memory delivers much higher bandwidth (732 GB/s vs T4's 320 GB/s), which makes a real difference on large models.
-- I personally have shifted to Kaggle for it's **high gpu power and consistent connection.**
+- I personally have shifted to Kaggle for its **high GPU power and consistent connection.**

 ## Quick Setup

 **[Kaggle](https://www.kaggle.com/)** Create/open a notebook → Settings → Accelerator → select GPU.
 Monitor usage via *Draft Session* panel.
-For T4×2, use `torch.nn.DataParallel` or `tf.distribute.MirroredStrategy` to utilize both GPUs, they won't both run automatically without this.
+For T4×2, use `torch.nn.DataParallel` (PyTorch) or `tf.distribute.MirroredStrategy` (TensorFlow) to utilize both GPUs, they won't both run automatically without this.

 **[Colab](https://colab.research.google.com/)** Open notebook → Runtime → Change runtime type → T4 GPU.
 Note: training pauses if the tab is closed or session times out.

-Which GPU to choose?
-In some case P100 is just better because of  high memory bandwidth but but I'd suggest asking an AI which GPU(T4 x 2 or P100) should you based on project. and **dont forget to ask for code cell to use both t4 gpus**

-Both **PyTorch** and **Tensorflow** has compatibility to run parallel gpu training.
+### Which GPU should you choose?

+- **P100** → Best for large models (higher memory bandwidth)
+- **T4 x2** → Useful if you know how to utilize multi-GPU
+- If you're unsure → start with **P100**

 ## Datasets & Pre-trained Models
-- Kaggle is one of the best source of dataset.
+- Kaggle is one of the best sources for datasets.
 - [Hugging Face](https://huggingface.co/) has datasets and pre-trained models.

-## Computer Vision — Roboflow Universe
+## Computer Vision

-[Roboflow Universe](https://universe.roboflow.com/) is the best source for computer vision datasets and models (classification, detection, segmentation, OBB, keypoints, and more).
+[Roboflow Universe](https://universe.roboflow.com/) is a great platform for computer vision datasets and models (classification, detection, segmentation, OBB, keypoints, and more).

 **Dataset Tools**
 - Upload, resize, and version your datasets